dragoncoder047/aelith/roadmap&ideas.md

 # to do

+* [ ] make speech bubble using sprite for customization
+* [ ] implement cutscene mode on player so camera follows but input is blocked
 * [ ] implement task pooling to reduce GC overhead of render and update hooks
 * [ ] finish names for buttons in help screen
 * [ ] make tooltips in GUI be under the item permanently instead of popups that cover the item below it